freeciv/freeciv-web/pbem/README.md

    and Google ReCaptcha client sitekey here:
     freeciv-web/src/main/webapp/javascript/pbem.js

+ 2. Update settings.ini.dist with
+     - SMTP username, password, host,port.
+The SMTP authentication can be gotten by creating an account at http://www.mailgun.com
- 2. Update settings.ini.dist with smtp username, password, and mysql username and password, and rename this settings-file to settings.ini.
+     - MySQL username and password for the local MySQL instance. then rename this settings-file to settings.ini.